The first and most important point to remember, is that you have to carry and cook all your food.

 Don't rely on the hut having gas cookers or that there will be a good wood stove or fireplace.
 Take you own small gas cooker with enough gas for the trip.

-Trampers usually stop every hour or so and snack on something like nuts/ dried fruit / chocolate so bring a supply.
+Trampers usually stop every hour or so and snack on something like nuts, dried fruit or chocolate so bring a supply for yourself.
 Lunch food should be able to be eaten on the track.
 You might be able to boil the billy but don't rely on it.

-These days most people carry a water bottle.
-Unless you are on the tops and you know it will be hot with little water, then a 1 Litre bottle is enough.
-You can refill it at streams as you go along.
+These days most people carry water.
+Unless you are on the tops where little water is available from tarns and you know it will be hot, then carrying one litre is enough.
+You can refill your water container at streams as you go along.

 Always pack a little bit of extra food.
 You should be able to survive on the food in your pack for a day longer than the length of the trip.